 An example of this is let us say there is another supply house, and they are a plumbing house.
 They have a personal guaranty against one of the partners of the business.
 He sells his interest in the business and left.
 But he did not remove himself from the guaranty.
 So, the business continues to accrue debt, they could not pay and then they filed a lawsuit against the business and the guarantor.

 The guarantor (other partner) says that he has not been involved with the business for over a year.
-But the way the guarantee was drafted was such that irrespective of him leaving the business.
+But the way the guarantee was drafted was done irrespective of him leaving the business.

 d) Covers them after they leave or sell the business

 So, as long as he did not cancel his guaranty from that point forward by giving the other partner notice, he is still on the hook even though there was no business involvement from his side.
-It doesn’t automatically mean that they are off the guaranty.
+It does not automatically mean that they are off the guaranty.

 2. Corporate Guaranty